Cabbage White (Pieris rapae)

 - Genus: Pieris

-- Common names: Small White, Small Cabbage White, White Butterfly (in New Zealand)
+- Common names: Small Cabbage White

 - Scientific Name: Pieris rapae